grokadok/gn-env-tool/README.md

 # GrandNode Development Environment

+## Overview

-A development environment setup for GrandNode with MongoDB data masking capabilities.
+This is a development environment for GrandNode that:

+-   Automates the entire setup process including repository cloning, building, and dependency installation
+-   Allows connections via both localhost:port and IP:port
+-   Provides comprehensive logging of all requests and responses
+-   Features MongoDB data masking capabilities for secure development with production-like data

 ## Prerequisites